simonbukin/simonbukin/README.md

 I'm a UX Engineer focused on creating excellent experiences focused on users.
 I'm passionate about optimizizing user experiences and exploring the rabbit hole that is frontend web development.

 - 🌱 I've been learning Svelte + SvelteKit and have been loving it.
-My [new (WIP) personal website](https://personal-website-bay-eight.vercel.app/) is built with it!
+My [personal website](https://www.simonbukin.com) is built with it!
 - 💬 Ask me about UX, the quest for a perfect espresso shot, and how to find obscure music.
 - 📫 Drop me [a line](mailto:from-github@sbukin.anonaddy.com)